-Earn .5 NBCC continuing education credits for attending this webinar.
+Earn 0.5 NBCC continuing education credit for attending this webinar.

 Check out the BHTA Technical Assistance Resources Page for past webinar slides and recordings.